Kaifeng Jews: Assessments

-"To survey the predicament of Jews in much of the rest of the world is to marvel at what the Kaifeng community escaped.
+To survey the predicament of Jews in much of the rest of the world is to marvel at what the Kaifeng community escaped.
 In China, Jews were not subjected to violence and persecution, not demonized as God killers.
 Their synagogues were not invaded by conversionary harangues.
 They were not physically segregated from non-Jews nor forced to wear humiliating forms of identification on their dress.
-They were not forced into the most despised and vulnerable occupations, not stigmatized as grasping and vindictive, and portrayed neither as predatory monsters nor pathetic victims."
+They were not forced into the most despised and vulnerable occupations, not stigmatized as grasping and vindictive, and portrayed neither as predatory monsters nor pathetic victims.

+Genetics

+Evidence garnered from testing the Y-chromosome of members of the Kaifeng Jewish community shows their genetic relationship to Bukharan Jews from Uzbekistan through their shared haplogroup R-FT14557 and to Mizrahi Jews from Iraq through their shared haplogroup J-FTF9916.
+This adds to other evidence that Kaifeng Jews are authentic ethnic Jews who descend in part from the ancient Israelites.

 Books and films

 Literary references

 The American novelist Pearl S. Buck, raised in China and fluent in Chinese, set one of her historical novels (Peony) in a Chinese Jewish community.
 The novel deals with the cultural forces which are gradually eroding the separate identity of the Jews, including intermarriage.
 The title character, the Chinese bondmaid Peony, loves her master's son, David ben Ezra, but she cannot marry him due to her lowly status.
 He eventually marries a high-class Chinese woman, to the consternation of his mother, who is proud of her unmixed heritage.
 Descriptions of remnant names, such as a "Street of the Plucked Sinew", and descriptions of customs such as refraining from the eating of pork, are prevalent throughout the novel.

 The Broadway musical Chu Chem is a fictional tale which revolves around the Kaifeng Jewish community.
 In the show, a group of European actors joins a troupe of Chinese performers in order to present the story of Chu Chem, a scholar who journeys to Kaifeng with his wife Rose and his daughter Lotte because he wants to learn about his ancestors and find a husband for Lotte.